-Sarah Bennett, a local mum from Bolsover has recently embarked on a journey to become a Forest School Practitioner thanks to funding from Community Sports Trust.
-Her passion for introducing children to the outdoors, adventure and nature lead to the creation of a Nature Explorer’s group which meets once a month and gives local families the opportunity to be active together.
+Thanks to support and funding from shift, Sarah Bennett – a local mum from Bolsover – has embarked on a thrilling journey to become a Forest School Practitioner.
+Her passion for introducing children to the outdoors, adventure and nature led to the creation of a Nature Explorer’s group.
+It meets once a month and gives local families the opportunity to be active together.
 You can find out more about how the Nature Explorers came about and the people who run it here

 Here, Sarah tells us about her experience of Forest School training and why it means so much to her….

 This morning I stepped foot on Chatsworth ground, the first day of my Forest School journey officially begins.

 As I walked passed Chatsworth Farmyard a memory triggered going back 30 years to when I was just five-years-old on my first school trip.
 I was an anxious child at school but somehow the outdoors brought me alive and melted those feelings away.
 This school trip was a good memory for me; being outside, watching goats being milked, having an outdoor picnic and my friends sandwich being stolen by a passing bird were just highlights of my first school adventure.